Three Connecticut Schools to Join Fray for Final Four at 2022 Pan-Am Intercollegiate

 University.
 In the collegiate team competition, Wesleyan finished first, followed by UConn and Yale.
 82 Connecticut players took part in the

 event.
-See results, broadcast games, event page and rating report. [full story and photos coming soon]
+See results, broadcast games, event page, rating report and

 Annual Honors of Connecticut Chess Community CSCA will award 2021 Annual Honors of the Connecticut chess community.
 Awards

 will be presented between rounds of the State

 Championship.
 Among the honorees are Rob Roy (CSCA/Coventry Chess Center), Christopher Potts

 (Norwalk Chess Club), Robert Cyr (CSCA/NBCC) and Hamden Chess Club.
 See complete final list.

 News on Connecticut State Championships, December 4: GM Checa, GM Niemann and Live Game Broadcast!

 GM Nico Checa, now attending Yale University, will play.
 Also, GM Hans Niemann will appear live from Dubai to participate in special awards

 ceremony.
 Additionally, CSCA is finalizing arrangements to broadcast games live during competition.
 See event page.

 The tournament includes GUARANTEED co-sponsored prize fund of $2,625, trophy, book and clock prizes and a collegiate team competition.
 Visit